 The Friends episodes usually were depictions of the characters’ romantic and comedic adventures, as well as some pretty funny career issues.
 Those included Joey’s auditions for TV and film roles and Rachel trying to land a fashion industry job.
 Over the ten seasons, all of the characters went on numerous dates and moved in and out of some serious relationships.
 Ross fell in love with the lovely British lady, Emily Waltham, and Monica fell in love with Richard Burke.
 The one storyline that recurred the most was the Rachel and Ross on-again-off-again romance.
 They dated and broke up quite a few times over the ten-year run of the show.
 In fact, even when Ross was briefly married to Emily, a child entered their lives and it was not his and Emily's, but his and Rachel’s.

 Phoebe got married to Mike Hannigan, played by Paul Rudd, and Monica and Chandler ended up marrying each other.
-There were also a few other characters that were recurring blips on the Friends’ radar, including Gunther who was a very funny barista at Central Perk.
-Monica and Ross’ parents, who live in Long Island, moved in and out of some episodes, as well as Ross’s lesbian ex-wife and their young son.
-Chandler’s ex-girlfriend Janice, played by Fran Drescher, who is that actress from “The Nanny” with the terribly annoying voice, also had a recurring role, as did Ursula, Phoebe’s twin sister, played of course by Lisa Kudrow.
+There were also a few other characters that were recurring blips on the Friends' radar, including Gunther who was a very funny barista at Central Perk.
+Monica and Ross’ parents, who live in Long Island, moved in and out of some episodes, as well as Ross's lesbian ex-wife and their young son.
+Chandler's ex-girlfriend Janice, played by Maggie Wheeler, as did Ursula, Phoebe's twin sister, played of course by Lisa Kudrow.

 From Separate to Collective Salary Negotiations